Kython89/emlid-docs/docs/reach/common/reachview/status.md

 **Float** means that base corrections are now taken into consideration and positioning is relative to base coordinates, but the integer ambiguity is not resolved.
 Precision in float mode is submeter-level.

 **Fix** means that positioning is relative to the base and the integer ambiguity is resolved.
-Precision in standalone mode is centimeter-level.
+Precision in fix mode is centimeter-level.